mibur1/psy111/book/statistics/3_Logistic_Reg/2_Model_evaluation.md

 ```
 The output can be interpreted as follows:

-**Precision**: Propportion of true positive predictions among all positive predictions made by the model.
+**Precision**: Proportion of true positive predictions among all positive predictions made by the model.

 $$\text{Precision} = \frac{\text{True Positives (TP)}}{\text{True Positives (TP)} + \text{False Positives (FP)}}$$

 - *Class 0: When the model predicts that a sample does not understand the display rules (Class 0), 73% of the time it is correct.*
-- *Class 1: When the model predicts that a sample does understand the display rules (Class 1), 81% of the time it is correct. *
+- *Class 1: when the model predicts that a sample does understand the display rules (Class 1), 81% of the time it is correct.*

 **Recall**: The proportion of true positives that are correctly identified by the model.